kareemmaged/Bookmarklet/Bookmarklet.md

 ![1](https://github.com/user-attachments/assets/f4eebf18-67ef-44f7-9346-c8eb913b9498)

-**You will see a Javascript function that decypts an encrypted flag.
+**You will see a Javascript function that decrypts an encrypted flag.
 Sounds like what we are looking for**

 **After copping the code right click, then go to inspect ,and paste the code in the console tab as shown**👇